Perimeter of the southern Feral Woods

 ESCOM: CRITICAL DAMAGE SUSTAINED.

 ESCOM: WARNING.
-CRITICAL DANGER DETECTED.
+CRITICAL THREAT DETECTED.

 ESCOM: CRITICAL DAMAGE SUSTAINED.
 ABORT MISSION.